(1300 292 371)

 A system designed primarily for the transmission of voice communications.

-Telstra is an Australian telecommunications company which builds and operates telecommunications networks and markets voice, mobile, internet access, pay television and other products and services.
+An Australian telecommunications company which builds and operates telecommunications networks and markets voice, mobile, internet access, pay television and other products and services.

 A short name referring to investigations and studies of compromising emanations.